danluo7/049_re-analysis/README.md

 	dim(gene_expression)

-the data frame is always the format table[rows 1 through whatever, c(columns 1 through whatever,any other column you need added)].
+The data frame is always the format table[rows 1 through whatever, c(columns 1 through whatever,any other column you need added)].
 To view the first 3 rows of gene expression data for the first 4 samples plus the sample in the 6th column (1:3 means 1 through 3).

 	gene_expression[1:3, c(1:4,6)]

+To view gene expression for a single gene by pulling out row names that matches (or ==) BRD4, across all columns (that weird [i,] which means i want every column, saves typing c(1:10) by just not typing anything)

 	i = row.names(gene_expression) == "BRD4"
 	gene_expression[i,]